grpc/proposal/L58-python-async-api.md

 `asyncio` is great, but not silver bullet to solve everything.
-It has its limitations and unique advantages. gRPC Python as a framework should empower tech-savvy users to use the cutting-edge features, in the same time as we allow majority of our users to code in the way they familiar.
+It has its limitations and unique advantages. gRPC Python as a framework should empower tech-savvy users to use the cutting-edge features, in the same time as we allow majority of our users to use Python in their most familiar way.

 The new API will be isolated from the current API.
 The implementation of the new API is an entirely different stack than the current stack.
 On the downside, most